RobKraft/KansasCityUserGroups/Activities.md

 #### Ideas for activities during meetings
+* The usual.
+Have someone present a topic for 30 to 60 minutes, allowing for Q&A.
 * Have several people spend five or ten minutes each sharing tips and trips.
 This is often called Lightning talks.
 * Help a member solve a problem.
 A member presents a problem they have and asks for suggestions for resolution.
 * Share web sites, tools, and books that are good resources.